 Thank you for the amazing amount of interest!

 We received over 400 applications and are in the process of evaluating them.
-We will be in touch soon.
+We will respond to successful applicants by March 5th.
+Thank you for your patience and understanding for the delay, given the amount of applications.

 The challenges surrounding risk communication are vast.
 How can the ever increasing amount of scientific information and technology be harnessed to inform local decision-making to reduce and manage natural hazard risk?
 Can the young generation of today bridge this gap to develop meaningful and tailored risk communication solutions for local decision makers and the general public?